Menu

 • Are citizens unable to attend public school if they are unable to pay?

-• Would that be different if schooling was not a public good?
+• Would that be different if school was not a public good?

-• What would the short-term and long-term consequences be if education was not a public good, but rather based on ability to pay?
+• What would the short-term and long-term consequences be if education was not public, but rather based on ability to pay?

 2. Using background information, discuss the concept of public goods and services.
-The overhead Government of Saskatchewan Public Spending can help illustrate this point.
+The overhead Government of Saskatchewan Public Spending can help illustrate the discussion.

 3. Lead classroom reading of The Purpose of Public Spending.